 Follow me on Instagram.

 I'm kinda hilarious.

-Other local and regional small businesses she’s had the pleasure of working with include Springwater Greenhouse & Landscaping, Sturhahn Jewelers and Viking Athletic Goods in Marshall, MO.
-In the KC Metro Area, she’s worked with Profile Cabinet and Euro Tile Company, just to name a few.
+Other local and regional small businesses she’s had the pleasure of working with include Springwater Greenhouse & Landscaping, Sturhahn Jewelers, and Viking Athletic Goods in Marshall, MO and several locally owned business in the Kansas City Metro Area.

 CLICK HERE TO WATCH